deuxfleurs-org/garage/doc/book/operations/upgrading.md

   - protocols and data structures remained the same ➡️ this is a **minor upgrade**
   - protocols or data structures changed  ➡️  this is a **major upgrade**

-You can quickly now what type of update you will have to operate by looking at the version identifier: when we require our users to do a major upgrade, we will always bump the first nonzero component of the version identifier (e.g. from v0.7.2 to v0.8.0).
+You can quickly know what type of update you will have to operate by looking at the version identifier: when we require our users to do a major upgrade, we will always bump the first nonzero component of the version identifier (e.g. from v0.7.2 to v0.8.0).
 Conversely, for versions that only require a minor upgrade, the first nonzero component will always stay the same (e.g. from v0.8.0 to v0.8.1).